 (Updated) US China Tariffs Trade War: Business Owners Prep For Challenges Ahead

-This post has been updated to reflect recent developments in the ongoing trade war.
+This post was most recently updated on October 4 to reflect the latest developments in the ongoing US-China trade war.

 The United States and China, the two greatest economies in the world, are currently at odds in what China has referred to as “the largest trade war in economic history.”